tmothykhalayi/online-books-repository/README.md

 npm start
 \`\`\`

-This will start the frontend on **http://localhost:3000** by default.
+This will start the frontend on **http://localhost:3000** by default

 ### 5. Test the Application